 Last week I went along to the Digital Health World Congress 2017.
 An interesting event because unlike, say, Wired Health, which looks at future trends from an unbiased point of view, DHWC is dominated by individual companies.
 I heard some very good speakers make some very good points.
-Here are some of the things I took away from the event.
+From a healthcare marketing agency perspective, here are some of the things I took away from the event.

 1. The patient is everything (thankfully)